cedarrapidsboy/wallpaperer/README.md

 Walpaperer makes a copy of every image added to its gallery.
 This option will attempt to compress those image copies and reduce the amount of storage space they consume.
 This is lossy compression that may result in lower visual quality.

 ### Wallpaper delay
-The interval between automatic homescreen wallpaper changes.
+The interval between automatic home screen wallpaper changes.
 The minimum delay (Android work request limitation) is 15 minutes.
 You may specify between 15 minutes and 24 hours (default: 15 minutes).

 ### Battery optimization settings
-Android aggresively manages the power consumption of apps by placing them into a *Doze* mode after the device has been inactive for a while.
+Android aggressively manages the power consumption of apps by placing them into a *Doze* mode after the device has been inactive for a while.
 While in doze mode, the wallpaper changing job will not run and its next run time becomes unpredictable.
 To make the wallpaper interval more predictable it is recommended that you don't allow Android to *optimize* this app.
 Touch this setting to open the Android system menu for battery optimization.
 Use that system menu to remove this app from the optimized apps list.

 ## System Requirements
 * Android 9 (Pie) +